 It’s not always easy when tensions are running high but maintain a respectful tone in all communications.

 Above all, work quickly.
 This may be costly, but when the choice is between spending and potentially terminal damage to your reputation it’s usually worth it.

 There is no doubt that navigating a PR crisis successfully largely depends upon the quality of your planning and support.
-If you’d like to speak to us about how we can help you put together your own crisis communications checklist and plan, please give our CEO, Heather, a shout.
+If you’d like to speak to us about how we can help you put together your own crisis communications checklist and plan, then please get in touch.